Zum Inhalt springen

 Section titled “How to automatically update the Kubernetes and OS version”

-Within SKE you can configure a maintance window for Kubernetes and Operating System updates.
-The maintance window is checked daily by SKE and will trigger updates in case a new supported Kubernetes patch version or a new OS version for the worker nodes is available.
+Within SKE you can configure a maintenance window for Kubernetes and Operating System updates.
+The maintenance window is checked daily by SKE and will trigger updates in case a new supported Kubernetes patch version or a new OS version for the worker nodes is available.
 If auto-update of the operating system version is configured for a cluster, SKE automatically updates the cluster nodes to the latest version of the operating system supported by SKE during the next maintenance window.

-To configure a maintance window, navigate to the overview page of your cluster.
+To configure a maintenance window, navigate to the overview page of your cluster.
 On the bottom part of the page a Maintenance section is displayed.
-After clicking on on the edit icon in the top right corner of the widget, you can set a start and end time and the time zone for your maintance window.
+After clicking on the edit icon in the top right corner of the widget, you can set a start and end time and the time zone for your maintenance window.
 Additionally, you can configure which version updates (Kubernetes or OS) should be considered by SKE for automatic updates.
 Prerequisites for this is a more recent version available and that this version is not classified as a preview version.

 Note that for updates of the Kubernetes or the operating system version, the cluster is reconciled which might include a restart of the cluster control plane and rolling update of the worker nodes.